zama-ai/concrete/docs/dev/explanation/compilation.md

 ## Bounds measurement

-Given an operation graph, the goal of the bound measurement step is to assign the minimal data type to each node in the graph.
+Given a computation graph, the goal of the bound measurement step is to assign the minimal data type to each node in the graph.

 Let's say we have an encrypted input that is always between `0` and `10`, we should assign the type `Encrypted<uint4>` to node of this input as `Encrypted<uint4>` is the minimal encrypted integer that supports all the values between `0` and `10`.